comcode-org/binmat_rules/README.md

 If this card is a BREAK modifier (>), it can be played face-up or face-down on any attacker stack which already contains at least one card.
 When you place this card face-up, immediately initiate combat in the lane to which it was played.
 This combat has slightly modified calculations, as described in [Combat](#combat).

 ### Combat

+Only the attacker is allowed to initiate combat normally.
+They can only do this in a lane in which they possess a stack of one or more cards.

 When combat is initiated in a lane, the cards in both attacker and defender stacks are revealed.
 - For all present TRAP modifiers in the stack of the player who initiated combat: